 Thomas has a diverse practice which spans public international law (in particular international trade law (WTO law) and investment treaty arbitration) as well as Chambers’ core practice areas of EU law and competition law.
 He also acts in international commercial arbitrations.

-Recent case highlights include acting for the CMA in its defence of the paroxtine “pay for delay” decision in the Competition Appeal Tribunal; acting for Gazprom in one of the world’s largest commercial arbitrations relating to transit of gas through Ukraine (where the sums in dispute exceed USD 80 billion); and acting for Bahrain in an inter-state WTO dispute concerning economic sanctions imposed on Qatar.
+Recent case highlights include acting for various airlines in the long-running Air Cargo cartel damages litigation in the English courts; acting for Gazprom in multi-billion dollar arbitrations relating to transit of gas through Ukraine; and acting for Bahrain in an inter-state WTO dispute concerning economic sanctions imposed on Qatar.

-Since the UK referendum Thomas is frequently asked to advise on Brexit-related issues.
+Since the 2016 referendum Thomas is frequently consulted by UK government departments on Brexit-related issues.
 His combined understanding of trade law, trade diplomacy and EU law allows him to provide sophisticated advice in this rapidly evolving area of law and policy.

 - Public international law

 Thomas has acted in over 20 treaty cases and has an in-depth understanding of the commercial, regulatory and political factors that give rise to international trade and investment disputes.
 He has appeared before a wide range of international tribunals including arbitral tribunals established under bilateral investment treaties, WTO panels and the WTO’s Appellate Body.
 He also has experience of acting in inter-state mediation proceedings.

 Thomas is on the UK Attorney General’s Public International Law Panel (B Panel) and has been consistently listed in the Legal 500 and Chambers and Partners.